 Search the internet to find thousands of rave Instant Pot pressure cooker reviews singing its praises.
 The promise of a fast, fresh and healthy homemade meal is one of the greatest appeals of the Instant Pot.
 It doesn’t matter whether you are paleo, keto, vegan or just trying to eat better, pressure cooking is the answer for healthy food made fast.
 This article will tell you everything you’ve ever wanted to know about the Instant Pot.

 What is an InstaPot?

-The Instant Pot has been around for a while – since 2006 to be exact.
-But it hadn’t really gained popularity until the last few years, when sales hit the roof.
+This unique pressure cooker has been around for a while – since 2006 to be exact.
+But it hadn’t really gained popularity until the last few years when sales hit the roof.
 According to Robert Wang, the company’s CEO, sales have doubled and tripled in the last five years.
 In 2016, approximately 215,000 units were sold on Amazon Prime day alone, without a single advertisement.
 The functionality of the Instant Pot speaks for itself, and people want it!